freecodecampster/DirectInputServer/README.md

 iPad running iOS 13 Playgrounds and
 Windows Desktop.

+This repository is built using Visual Studio 2019 Community Edition.
+If you're comfortable with Python in another environment the only file required is DirectInputServer.py.

 ## Test Environment
-iPad Pro 9.7 running iOS 13 Playgrounds and Windows 10 v1909.
+iPad Pro 9.7 running iOS 14 beta and Playgrounds and Windows 10 v2004.
 Local Wireless Network.

 ## Results